NyanZak/MainMenu/Assets/Documentation/Manual.md

 -   `Audio Source` - References all the audio sources present in the scene.

 ### Script
+We create a list for AudioSources.
+In the StopAllAudio void we find all the audio sources in the scene and stop each one playing.

 ```
     private AudioSource[] allAudioSources;
     public void StopAllAudio()